Want to take quizzes and track your credits?

 Consider examining the following over time:

-Physical activity scores or number of steps per day of health-coached patients compared with a non-coached group
+Physical activity scores or number of steps per day for patients before and after they receive health coaching

-See the quality improvement module for more information about continuous improvement.
 A visual display of results, such as on a run chart, will help the team see quickly whether their efforts are moving in the right direction.
+For more information about continuous improvement, check out these AMA STEPS Forward™ toolkits: Change Initiatives, Change Management and Organizational Development, Lean Health Care, Plan–Do–Study–Act (PDSA), LISTEN–SORT–EMPOWER, and Getting Rid of Stupid Stuff.

-Anyone on your care team, including nurses, MAs or even a care coordinator without clinical training, can be an effective coach.
+Anyone on your care team, including nurses, medical assistants, or even a care coordinator without clinical training, can be an effective coach.

 Health coaching helps patients build skills they need to take charge of their own health and provides a support system for the teachings to have a lasting impact.

-Physicians can rest assured that their recommendations are being communicated in a way that patients can understand and adhere to.
+Physicians can rest assured that their recommendations are being communicated in a way that patients can understand and follow.
 Engaged and motivated patients have better outcomes.

 Sign in to take quiz and track your certificates